a conversation with Bram De Looze | Brussels Jazz Festival 2025

 You have to allow yourself not to play the composition straight away, but to feel the atmosphere of the day.
 Am I in good shape or not?
 What does the piano sound like in this piece?
 Do I feel connected to this instrument or not at all?
 The setting is always different, and that has a big influence.

-And of course, the link between hands, hearing, imagination and thought has to be perfect.
+And of course, the connection and balance between hands, hearing, imagination and thought has to be perfect.
 That takes years of practice.
-The challenge is to hear what the fingers are playing, otherwise you can't improvise and it doesn't sound like music.
+The challenge is always to let your fingers play what your ears are suggesting, otherwise you can't improvise and it doesn't sound like music.
 You start from intuition, but at the same time you have to think.
 You have to play unconsciously and consciously, and listen to what the music demands.
 But it's something natural, something that happens and has an impact on the listener.

-Keep an eye on our social networks to find out more about Bram De Looze's plans for the Brussels Jazz Festival in 2025.
-We're already curious!
+Keep an eye on our social media to find out more about Bram De Looze's plans for the Brussels Jazz Festival in 2025.
+We're curious already!